 Since 1997, the agency has benefited from the services of an employee on a non-reimbursable detail from the Department of Labor.
 This long-time OSH program supervisor and special assistant to the General Counsel is a certified industrial hygienist with over thirty years' experience in occupational safety and health matters.
 His duties include supervising our safety and health inspectors, working with outside OSH experts, and providing expert technical advice to the General Counsel and guidance to OGC staff regarding the application of OSHA standards.
 In short, he is critical to our operation.
-But this detailee plans to retire in January 2010, and it may not be feasible to replace him with another non-reimbursable detailee.
+But this detailee plans to retire in January 2010, and it is unlikely that we will be able to replace him with another non-reimbursable detailee.
 Moreover, these types of duties are best performed by an employee on staff with the agency, who is accountable to the very agency where the duties are performed.
 For these reasons, we are requesting the authorization for and funding of an OSH program supervisor FTE.
 Because the current supervisor will not retire until calendar year 2010, we have presented our request with a prorated amount of funding.

 In FY 2008, the Subcommittee authorized a compliance officer FTE.
 The Subcommittee recognized the agency's need to monitor the abatement schedules of employing offices and ensure that employing offices have taken appropriate steps towards resolution of identified hazards and violations.
+Indeed, in fiscal year 2006, this very Subcommittee reminded the agency that mechanisms and personnel are necessary to better assure efficiency and timeliness in our monitoring program.
 Because of financial constraints, however, the position was authorized without funding in FY 2008 and remained unfunded in FY 2009.
 The agency requests in our FY 2010 submission funding for this very critical position.
-Receiving funding for this position will allow the Office to perform its statutory duty by providing technical assistance to employing offices in abating complex hazards, assuring timely abatement of OSH hazards identified in the OSH biennial inspections and requestor-initiated inspections, and ensuring compliance with OSH-related citations.
+Receiving funding for this position will allow the Office to perform its statutory duty by providing technical assistance to employing offices in abating complex hazards, assuring timely abatement of hazards identified in the OSH biennial inspections and requestor-initiated inspections, and ensuring compliance with OSH-related citations.

 In our FY 2009 request, the OOC sought funding to support our "prevent and reduce" initiative.
 This initiative was created to reduce the number of incidents giving rise to allegations of violations of the Congressional Accountability Act ("CAA").
-It was contemplated that three additional FTEs - a fire safety specialist, a trainer, and an ombudsman - would provide technical fire safety expertise, as well as assist employees and employing offices to resolve complaints at the lowest possible level, resulting in taxpayers savings.
+It was contemplated that three additional FTEs - a fire safety specialist, a trainer, and an ombudsman - would provide technical fire safety expertise, as well as assist employees and employing offices to resolve complaints at the earliest opportunity, resulting in taxpayer savings.
 The agency remains convinced that these FTEs would provide the covered community with essential technical assistance and allow for early and amicable resolution of workplace disputes.
 However, given our current financial situation, we have explored other ways of providing these services to the covered community.
 Consequently, we have removed these FTEs from our FY 2010 request and only seek minimal funding for contracted fire safety services.